 Software lead generation requires planning and a more granular approach.
-In fact, 60% percent of process is spent on preparation rather than the actual execution.
-Software companies might be able to replicate the infrastructure of a lead gen services company if they choose to go the DIY route, but the pros of outsourcing outweighs the cons that surface when keeping it in-house.
+In fact, 60% percent of the process is spent on preparation rather than the actual execution.
+Software companies might be able to replicate the infrastructure of a lead gen services company if they choose to go the DIY route, but the pros of outsourcing outweigh the cons that surface when keeping it in-house.

 How to Make Change Less Painful

 Change is painful and uncomfortable.
 That is why a lot of companies, especially SMBs, are still ambivalent about cloud business intelligence.
 You, as a BI seller, need to accept this including the fact that implementing something new is not easy.
 It requires a lot of work, especially on the software lead generation end.
 An essential part of BI implementation is the assessment of the current situation.
 Analyze what the existing software stack of the company is.
 Here are some points to look out for:

 - The organizational structures and the processes around it or lack of it

 - What’s working — it’s not practical to remove an effective and efficient process.

 - How do you integrate these processes into the new strategy?